tangb/pyremotedev/README.md

 ### Profiles
 This application is based on profiles (different profiles on master and slave).

-Master profile handles ip and port of your remote host while slave profile handles directory mappings (and symlink).
+Master profile handles ip and port of your remote host while slave profile handles directory mappings (and symlink) and log file to watch

-An interactive console wizard can help you create your profiles.
+An interactive console wizard can help you to create your profiles (both master and slave)

 Typical usage: I'm developping my application on my desktop computer from my cloned repository and want to test my code on my raspberry pi:
 *  Python files from ```<repo>/sources/``` local dir can be mapped to ```/usr/share/pyshared/<mypythonmodule>/```